 Unfortunately, the UTSA's codification efforts did not yield all the benefits expected to flow from uniform applications of the law.
 States adopted slightly different versions of the UTSA.
-Even where the language is the same, some states interpret it differently than others, which has created statespecific nuances that detract from the UTSA's intended uniformity.
+Even where the language is the same, some states interpret it differently than others, which has created state-specific nuances that detract from the UTSA's intended uniformity.14

-In 2016, Congress enacted the Defend Trade Secrets Act.
-The DTSA, which amended the Economic Espionage Act, established a private civil cause of action for trade secret misappropriation in federal court.
-The DTSA's damages provisions (which include actual losses, unjust enrichment, reasonable royalties, and exemplary damages) are "drawn directly" from Section 3 of the UTSA, and the availability of attorneys' fees under the DTSA is "modeled on" Section 4 of the UTSA.
+In 2016, Congress enacted the Defend Trade Secrets Act.15 The DTSA, which amended the Economic Espionage Act, established a private civil cause of action in federal court for trade secret misappropriation.
+The DTSA's damages provisions (which include actual losses, unjust enrichment, reasonable royalties, and exemplary damages)16 are "drawn directly" from Section 3 of the UTSA, and the availability of attorneys' fees under the DTSA is "modeled on" Section 4 of the UTSA.17